Entities

 Transcript

-[413] in the power of a higher principle.
-This I would call the negative a of an education of adjustment.
-If we use that term, "b for c," then we should always read d Brave New World in order to see where we can avoid producing "gamma's" in our school's, namely that lowest class of workers which is produced en masse by special means of stimulus and response, and conditioned reflexes.
+in the power of a higher principle.
+This I would call the negative concept of an education of adjustment.
+If we use that term, “education for adjustment,” then we should always read e Brave New World in order to see where we can avoid producing “gamma's” in our school's, namely that lowest class of workers which is produced en masse by special means of stimulus and response, and conditioned reflexes.
 This is of course a caricature, but the caricature can become a symbol for a tendency.
-And I am very much afraid that Huxley was right when he wrote this caricature, that this tendency of the production of gamma's and beta's and alpha's of course--of which the most important is the production of "gamma's" who say "We are proved to be gamma's," namely the lowest--and to take away the attempt to go beyond the lowest by saying No!
+And I am very much afraid that Huxley was right when he wrote this caricature, that this tendency of the production of gamma's and beta's and alpha's of course – of which the most important is the production of “gamma's” who say “We are proved to be gamma's,” namely the lowest – and to take away the attempt to go beyond the lowest by saying No!

 Register